 The preparation of the Company's financial statements in conformity with accounting principles generally accepted in the United States of America (GAAP) requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
-Significant estimates include allowance for uncollectible accounts receivable and reserves, inventory obsolescence, depreciation, intangible asset valuations and useful lives, taxes, contingencies, and valuation of financial instruments.
+Significant estimates include, depreciable lives for long-lived assets, and valuation of goodwill and indefinitely lived intangible assets.
 These estimates may be adjusted as more current information becomes available, and any adjustment could have a significant impact on recorded amounts.

-CASH:
+CASH AND CASH EQUIVALENTS:

-Cash consists primarily of unrestricted cash on deposit at financial institutions and brokerage firms.
+Cash and cash equivalents consists primarily of unrestricted cash on deposit and securities with an original maturity of 3 months or less at financial institutions and brokerage firms.